pesarkhobeee/myPersonalCloudLab/README.md

 terraform plan
 ```

-Here you can see an execution plan which will add two items, an ssh key, and a server, remember you can always see more detail about arguments by command like this:
+Here you can see an execution plan which will add two items, an ssh key, and a server, remember you can always see more detail about arguments by a command like this:
 ```
 terraform plan --help
 ```